Kyoko Nakayama

+Career

 A graduate of the University of Tokyo (with a major in French literature), she worked at the Ministry of Finance from 1966 until 1999, when she was appointed as ambassador of Japan to Uzbekistan and Tajikistan.
 She was elected to the House of Councillors for the first time in 2007, and again in 2013.
 During her campaign, she pledged to resolve the abduction issue.
 Her husband, Nariaki Nakayama, is a former transport minister and was also a diet member.

 She and her husband left the LDP and joined the Sunrise Party of Japan on June 21, 2010.
 Along with other members of that party she moved to Shintaro Ishihara's short lived Sunrise Party, and with the merger of that party with the Japan Restoration Party she became a member of that party.
 When Shintaro Ishihara's group left that party to form the Party for Future Generations she and her husband went too.
 Her husband lost his seat at the 2014 general election, but she remains in the diet.
 In October 2015 she became leader of the Party for Future Generations and in December of that year led the party in changing its name to the Party for Japanese Kokoro.